Effective: May 1, 2019

 Direct Salary Payments from Sponsored Awards

 On rare occasions the effort report will not list a sponsored project/award against which actual effort has been expended and needs to be certified.
 In this case, the respective project-award combination, project title and Certified Effort percentage should be noted and affirmed on the effort report.
 Subsequently, there may be a need for a labor distribution adjustment (through the Retro Cost Transfer process if older than 90 days) to correct payroll commensurate with certified effort.
+Such instances must be noted in the effort report and discussed with Post Award Financial Compliance.

 Cost Share as Committed in Proposal